 The mission of Brown Family Environmental Center (BFEC) is to conserve natural diversity and engage people of all ages with nature.
-The BFEC is a part of Kenyon College, and also serves the general public by providing programs, school field trips, and access to our 480-acre preserve.
+The BFEC is a part of Kenyon College, and also serves the general public by providing programs, events, school field trips, and access to our 500-acre preserve.

 The BFEC opened in 1995 as the Kenyon Center for Environmental Study.
 In 1999, it was renamed to recognize a generous gift from the Minigowin Foundation in honor of Robert Bowen Brown (former Kenyon Provost) and family.
-Our team has grown from one part-time staff member in 1995 to two full time and one part-time staff members today, as well as Kenyon student employees.
+Our team has grown from one part-time staff member in 1995 to four full-time staff members today, as well as Kenyon student employees.

 Part of our mission is to share the story of Ohio's landscape, which has experienced extraordinary change in the last 200 years.
 Forests once blanketed the state, but coverage shrank to just 10% in the early 1900's.
 Forests have now grown back over about one-third of Ohio, and many species of wildlife have returned.
 What will our surroundings look like in 2100?